ASolitude/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free softwaredistributed under the GPL.
-i love zhangyimin.
-hhhhhhh.
+Git has a mutable index called stage.